MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/1_DataMarketplace/README.md

 3. One last action: Let us deploy the Analytical Dataset.
 <br>![](/exercises/1_DataMarketplace/images/08-Deploy.png)

+Note that you will be informed that Analytic Models are the new way to go to prepare data for consumption in Datasphere.
+That is true but in this exercise we are still using the analytical datasets as it was created back in 2022 already.

 You have now successfully created a consumable view in SAP Datasphere.
 Let us now navigate to SAP Analytics Cloud and continue with - [Exercise 2 - Connect to DSP](/exercises/2_Connect_to_DWC/)